Serene Funeral Planning

 Privacy Policy

-Serene Funeral Planning Limited is a controller and processor of data, we are registered with the Information Commissioners Office, (Registration Number ZB248387 ), Registered at Companies House, number SC699656 .
-Registered Office Address: 6th Floor, Gordon Chambers, 90 Mitchell Street, Glasgow G1 3NQ.
+Serene Funeral Planning Limited is a controller and processor of data, we are registered with the Information Commissioners Ofice, (Registration Number ZB248387), Registered at Companies House, number SC699656 .
+Registered Ofice Address: 272 Bath Street, Glasgow, G2 4JG.

-We rely upon a different lawful basis to process your personal data according to the reason for which you have provided your data to us.
-Our use of your personal data will always have a lawful basis.
+We rely upon two lawful basis’ to process your personal data according to the reason for which you have provided your data to us.
+Our use of your personal data will always have a lawful basis;

-Initially when you submit your application with us , we will process and store your personal data on the basis that you have provided your consent to be contacted by us in relation to your application.
+1. Consent Initially when you submit your application to us, we will process and store your personal data on the basis that you have provided your consent to be contacted by us in relation to your application.
 You can withdraw your consent by contacting us at info@serenefp.co.uk or by using the contact details stated in this document.
-If you change your mind about agreeing to us processing your personal data, this will not have any effect on the lawfulness of any processing we have carried out before you changed your mind.
+If you change your mind about agreeing to us processing your personal data, this will not have any efect on the lawfulness of any processing we have carried out before you changed your mind.

-If you engage our service and provide you with a funeral plan your personal data will also be processed on the basis that we need this information to fulfil our obligations under the contract we have entered into with you by introducing you to a funeral service provider who will supply the service you request.
-Therefore we will share your personal data with your nominated funeral service provider and your nominated representative if you choose to have one.
-We may also need to share your data with our regulator in the their course of supervising our authorisation.
+2. Contract – If you engage our services and we provide you with a funeral plan your personal data will be processed on the basis that we need this information to fulfil our obligations under the contract we have entered into with you by introducing you to a funeral service provider who will supply the service you have requested.
+Therefore, we will share your personal data with your nominated funeral service provider and your nominated representative if you choose to have one.
+We may also need to share your data with our regulator as part of their supervision of our authorisation.

 It also includes processing your data for identification purposes to ensure that we never disclose your information to any other person that may have a similar or the same name.